amoh-godwin/Articulae/mds/build_a_clone_of_windows_photos_app.md

 }
 ```

-*Snippet 26 -*
+*Snippet 26*

-When you run it, you should see
+When you run it, you should see, now we have real icons.

 ![](D:\GitHub\Articulae\mds\images\nav_icons.PNG)

-Next the button for the zoom controls
+Next, lets handle the button for the zoom buttons.

 Lets create a new file and call it zoomButton.qml